SciFighters/FtcRobotController/README.md

         * Specifies whether the condition is current or occurred temporarily during an OpMode run
     * Clarifies warning when Expansion Hub is not present at startup
         * Specifies that this condition requires a Robot Restart before the hub can be used.
-        * The hub light will now accurately reflect this state
+        * The hub light will now accurately reflect this gatherSystemState
     * Improves logging and reduces log spam during these conditions
 * Syncs the Control Hub time and timezone to a connected web browser programming the robot, if a Driver Station is not available.
 * Adds bulk read functionality for REV Hubs